Visiblink/antenna/README.md

 Running the application:
 ========================

-If you've downloaded the pyinstaller build, enter the application directory and type ./antenna

-You can also move or copy the file to a directory in the path, like /usr/bin/, which will allow you to launch the program from anywhere, simply by typing "antenna".

-If you've downloaded the script, you'll need Python 3.x installed.
+To run the script, you'll need Python 3.x installed.
 You'll also need to install playsound from pip.

 General: